seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 # How the team work/effort was divided and managed

+For Part I, Brian and Weitao worked on developing the test cases to in crease the mutation score for DataUtility class, Rui and Zheng worked on the Range class.
+For part II, each group member worked on two functionalities of the Best Buy web page.

 # Difficulties encountered, challenges overcome, and lessons learned

 # Comments/feedback on the lab itself

+The lab provided a great chance for us to practise the use of mutation test and GUI testing.
+The lab overall is great.